cocuzzo/FEM-qr-code-component/README.md

 ### Useful resources

 - ["Preload, prefetch, and other <link> tags"](https://3perf.com/blog/link-rels/) - One can go down the rabbit-hole of browser asset loading...

-- [Atlassian tutorial on .gitignore](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) - This helped  refresh my knowledge of ```.gitignore`` in order to avoid commiting images and other assets to repos.

 ## Author